nsewmini/PLCD_Assignment/README.md

     Make sure your project dependencies and settings are correctly set up within NetBeans.
     If encountering any issues during compilation or execution, refer to NetBeans documentation or seek assistance for troubleshooting.

+### Contributing
+Authors

+W.Navodya Sewmini

+D.S Sathsarani

+MLAWA Karunarathna

+.....Lastly, thank you for exploring this project!
+If you have any questions, feedback, or suggestions, please feel free to reach out.
+Your input is greatly appreciated!.......